deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

 show tag ${tag_name} values from ${table_name}
 ```

-The above statement can also use the `limit` and `offset` keywords to reduce the number of returned values:
+The above statement can also use `limit` and `offset` keywords to reduce the number of returned values:

 ```SQL
 show tag ${tag_name} values from ${table_name} limit 100 offset 100